boleho/selenium-webdriver-24/README.md

 ==================branch mailserv-log=====================

-branch has the same tasks and results as branch mailserv-multenv, but logging is added
+branch has the same tasks and results as branch mailserv-multenv, but:

-WIP 27 Feb 2024
+1. logging is added - D:\CODE\IDEA\selenium-webdriver-24\target\logs

+2. If test is failed - screenshot is made - D:\CODE\IDEA\selenium-webdriver-24\target\screenshots

+Tests work ok - 28 Feb 2024 for Chrome v.121 and Edge v.102

 ==================branch opencart =====================